DataDog/datadog-agent/google-marketplace/README.md

 ##### Configure the service account

-The Datadog agent needs a service account in the target namespace with cluster wide permissions to inspect Kubernetes resources.
+The Datadog Agent needs a service account in the target namespace with cluster wide permissions to inspect Kubernetes resources.

-Create a ClusterRole in your target Kubernetes cluster, a service account in the namespace specified earlier, and a ClusterRoleBinding to tie them together:
+Create a `ClusterRole` in your target Kubernetes cluster, a `ServiceAccount` in the namespace specified earlier, and a `ClusterRoleBinding` to tie them together:

 ```shell
 export serviceAccount=datadog-agent-sa